[Web] JAuth (300 pts)

 separators.

 The challenge gave us a login page.
 After login in, nothing interesting on the page, then I checked the login request to see what was going on.
-After login, I’ve got a user token, let’s go to jwt and decode it.
+After login, I’ve got a user token, let’s go to and decode it.
 The notable field here is the role, I got the role of user, so what if we change it to admin?

 I’ve tried to change the role to admin and tried again with a new token, but I failed.